 The Grounds Maintenance Service removes leaves from grassed areas and shrub beds.
 Caretakers clear hard standing areas and paths.
 We spray hard standing areas to kill weeds and ensure that these areas are kept weed free.

-If you have any complaints, comments or compliments about their work please contact the Estate Services section at your local Area Housing Office.
+If you have any complaints, comments or compliments about our work, please contact Housing Services.

 If your home has a private garden, it is a condition of your tenancy that you look after it and keep it tidy and free from rubbish.
-If you are disabled or an elderly person and would like to know if you can get help with this, contact your Area Housing Office.
+If you are disabled or an elderly person and would like to know if you can get help with this, contact Housing Services.

 Trees are valued very highly by Islington council and its residents.
 We strive to retain as many healthy trees as possible in the borough while encouraging the planting of new ones.